ShramanPramanick/Grok_tau_Bench/README.md

 ## Acknowledgement

 The codebase for this work is built on the [tau-bench](https://github.com/sierra-research/tau-bench) repository.
-We would like to thank the respective authors for their contribution
+We would like to thank the authors for their contribution